krusek/krusek.github.io/_posts/2019-02-13-fixing-the-water.md

 ![burst faucet](/assets/images/water/heater.jpg)

 It isn't finished.
 The line to the garage is still capped off.
 So I can't use the hose.
 When it warms up a bit I'll fix that.
 My plan is to remove all the copper piping that I can and replace it with Pex.
 I just need to learn about Pex between now and then.
+My understanding is that this will be a little more resistent to freezing, but I can also more easily fix it in the future because I haven't been successful in learning how to solder copper pipe.

+One more thing to add to my personal summer todo list.